matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Getting nonce

-`Wallet` also provided the `getNonce` method which is an alias for [getTransactionCount](https://docs.ethers.io/v5/api/signer/#Signer-getTransactionCount).
+`Wallet` also provides the `getNonce` method which is an alias for [getTransactionCount](https://docs.ethers.io/v5/api/signer/#Signer-getTransactionCount).

 ```typescript
 async getNonce(blockTag?: BlockTag): Promise<number>